Skip to main content

 William O. Douglas Wilderness: Okanogan-Wenatchee

-The western peaks are characterized by high elevation lakes in a forested setting, and the eastern slopes drop to mid-elevation pine forest, alpine peaks, bare ridges, and exposed basalt tables and points.
-The southern portion of the Wilderness spreads out into a large plateau, where the forest thins and 59 lakes lie among another 200 or so ponds and pools.

-As much as 120 inches of precipitation per year falls on the western side of the area, while the eastern side may get as little as 20 to 24 inches.
+The western peaks are characterized by high elevation lakes in forests and the eastern slopes drop to mid-elevation pine forest, alpine peaks, and exposed basalt tables and points.
+The southern portion of the Wilderness spreads out into a large plateau, where the forest thins and lakes collect.
+The western side receives as much as 120 inches of precipitation per year, while the eastern side may get as little as 20 inches.
 Snow usually starts to fall by November and often lingers in patches in higher elevations until mid-summer.

 Many trails cross the William O. Douglas Wilderness which ranges in elevation from 3,000 to 7,000 feet.
-The Pacific Crest National Scenic Trail, which extends from Mexico to Canada, runs along the 27-mile crest of this Wilderness.
+The Pacific Crest National Scenic Trail (PCT) runs along the 27-mile crest of this Wilderness.

 Help protect your wilderness by following wilderness regulations and using Leave No Trace principles.